Pixyz: a Python library for developing deep generative models: Proposed library: Pixyz

 Another advantage of Loss API is that it separates the definition of the objective function from the learning algorithm.
 For example, in libraries such as Edward~\cite{tran2016edward}, the model (objective function) and the learning algorithm are integrated, thus making it difficult to extend to complex DGMs.
-Meanwhile, Loss API in Pixyz allows us to create arbitrary objective functions; for example, we can implement models that combine VAEs and adversarial learning (such as FactorVAE~\cite{kim2018disentangling}).
+Meanwhile, Loss API in Pixyz allows us to create arbitrary objective functions; for example, we can implement models that combine VAEs and adversarial learning (see Section 5.1 for detail).